jzeimen/PuzzleSolver/README.md

    been matched into a single group of pieces.
 The solution is attempted in a single pass down the sorted edge-edge match list, and not by trying to reduce the overall sum of all matched edge scores.
- - Guided solution mode is similar except that the the human operator participates in accepting and rejecting possible matches, and the number of matched sets is intentionally kept to a minimum for the sake of the user's sanity.
+ - Guided solution mode is similar except that the the human operator participates in accepting and rejecting possible matches, and the number of matched sets is intentionally kept to a minimum to make it easier for the user to find the pieces suggested for matching.
 In this mode, additional checks are performed prior to suggesting a match where the new piece would fit against more than just the other edge from the edge-edge match score list entry.
    - Adjacent edge matches are checked for impossible fits, such as TAB to TAB or HOLE to HOLE matches, and rejected as appropriate.
    - The adjacent edge-edge score values can also result in a rejected match when they exceed certain thresholds.
       - If an adjacent edge match score has a corner-corner distance difference component that exceeds the value configured